 Regulators and investors – a changing landscape

 The regulatory climate in the UK is increasingly favourable to the development of purpose-led business.
 Prior to 2018, regulators tended to emphasise the duty of company directors to protect and enhance shareholder value, and there was no requirement to establish a purpose.
-The 2018 Corporate Governance Code for listed companies changed this, and it has been followed up by the stewardship code for investors which has for the first time emphasised the importance of purpose for investors as well.
+The Corporate Governance Code for listed companies, issued in 2018 and updated in 2024, changed this, and it was followed up by the stewardship code for investors which for the first time emphasised the importance of purpose for investors as well.

 The Code requires Boards to “establish the company’s purpose, values and strategy and satisfy itself that these and its culture are aligned.”